Connect with others who understand.

 • Low levels of “good cholesterol” (high-density lipoprotein)

-MetS affects roughly one in three American adults, but it seems that people with HS are also at an increased risk.
+MetS affects roughly 1 in 3 American adults, but it seems that people with HS are also at an increased risk.
 Doctors and researchers aren’t quite sure why, but they believe that chronic inflammation from HS may disrupt your metabolism.
 Uncontrolled inflammation can be a risk factor for early atherosclerosis, a type of hardening of the arteries.

 One study from Denmark, published in JAMA Dermatology, found that people with HS from the general population were twice as likely to have MetS as those without HS.
 People with HS who were hospitalized were four times as likely to have MetS.
 Another study reported that people with HS were more likely to be obese and have high blood pressure and cholesterol levels than those without HS.